 Planning the Trip

 The region has a subtropical and sultry climate; however, the snowy heights of the Himalayas also affect the weather.
-Although summers are not too hot and winters too cold, it is mostly recommended to schedule your trip for spring or fall, especially October, for enjoying mild weather.
+Although summers are not too hot and winters too cold, it is mostly recommended to schedule your trip for spring or fall, especially October, to enjoy mild weather.
 Anyway, you might like taking your personal preferences and avoiding tourist peaks into consideration.

 Getting to Pokhara